melodycui/plextech-html-css-intro/README.md

 # HTML/CSS Introduction
-This project will guide you through how you can use HTML to build web pages.
+This project will guide you through using HTML/CSS to build web pages.

 ## Structure of HTML
 The majority of your HTML documents will be made up of tags, which are used to denote HTML elements and define where they are on your page.